 Catch per unit effort (CPUE) was measured as the count of swordfish caught per 1000 hooks set.
 Each dataset (shallow-set 1995–2000, shallow-set 2005–2021, and deep-set 1995–2021) was modeled separately as the combination of presence/absence (binomial distributed) and positive catch (lognormal distributed) processes.
 A presence/absence model was not considered for the shallow-set 2005–2021 standardization because sets catching no swordfish were rare (1.1% of all sets), instead, the CPUE index was standardized based on the lognormal model of positive catches only.
-This carries the assumption that the probability of catching swordfish in this sector was essentially constant at 1 throughout the timeseries.
+This carries the assumption that the probability of catching swordfish in this sector was essentially constant at 1 throughout the time-series.
 Each process was modeled with a general additive mixed-effects model in R (package ‘gamm4’) where vessel permit number (a unique identifier that can be used as a proxy for fishing vessel) was included a priori in all models as a random effect to account for possible changes in vessel fishing capability (skill) over time.

 Year and random effects of permit were included in all models a priori.
-Bait type and HPF were considered as categorical variables; SST, SOI, PDO, and MLD were considered as linear terms, latitude and longitude were considered as thin plate regression spline smoothed terms, and moon phase, Yday, and hour were considered as cyclic cubic regression splines.
+Bait type and HPF were considered as categorical variables; SST, SOI, PDO, and MLD were considered as linear terms based upon initial analyses indicating that estimated splines were roughly linear, latitude and longitude were considered as thin plate regression spline smoothed terms, and moon phase, Yday, and hour were considered as cyclic cubic regression splines.
 Cyclic cubic regression splines were penalized to ensure model effects for minimum and maximum values of each covariate matched, e.g. 0 and 1 for moon phase, 0 and 366 for Yday, and 0 and 24 for hour.
 The dimension of the basis (e.g. maximum number of knots) for all smooth terms was 6–8.
 Models were selected using a forward stepwise approach.
 All operational and environmental variables were evaluated at each step (total effort was considered only for the binomial presence/absence models).
-Models containing each candidate covariable were compared to the previous step using a chi2 likelihood ratio test (cites).
+Models containing each candidate covariate were compared to the previous step using a chi-squared likelihood ratio test (cites).
 The model with the lowest AIC value and a significant likelihood ratio test statistic at alpha = 0.05 was retained at each step.
 Addition of covariates to each model continued only if the gain in percent deviance explained relative to the intercept only (null) model was at least 0.25% relative to the next simplest model.

 Residual distributions for each selected presence/absence and positive process model, as well as marginal effects and influence plots for each covariate were examined to ensure model appropriateness.

-The annual probability of presence/absence (binomial process) and expected CPUE given positive catch (lognormal process), together with variance estimates, were calculated for all combinations of year x month x categorical variable (either HPF or Bait) included in the model of each timeseries (Walters 2003).
-Median values for linear and smooth covariables were also used in the predictions.
-Marginal mean values and variances were calculated by year and, for the shallow-set 1995–2000 and deep-set 1995–2021 timeseries, combined following the approach of Goodman 1960 as described in Campbell (2015) to produce the final standardized CPUE indices.
+The annual probability of presence/absence (binomial process) and expected CPUE given positive catch (lognormal process), together with variance estimates, were calculated for all combinations of year x month x categorical variable (either HPF or Bait) included in the model of each time-series (Walters 2003).
+Median values for linear and smooth covariates were also used in the predictions.
+Marginal mean values and variances were calculated by year and, for the shallow-set 1995–2000 and deep-set 1995–2021 time-series, combined following the approach of Goodman 1960 as described in Campbell (2015) to produce the final standardized CPUE indices.

 Results